 A serious injury doesn’t just impact the person who was hurt; it affects their closest relationships, too.
 Loss of consortium is a claim that can be made by the spouse of an injured person.
 It seeks compensation for the loss of companionship, support, affection, and intimacy that results from their partner’s injuries.
 This type of claim acknowledges that when one spouse is seriously injured, the marital relationship suffers a tangible loss.
 It’s a way for the legal system to recognize the ripple effect that a personal injury can have on a family.

-How to Find the Right Auto Accident Attorney in Springfield
+Finding the Right Auto Accident Attorney in Springfield, MO

 Finding the right legal partner after a car accident can feel like a huge task, especially when you’re dealing with injuries and stress.
 But you don’t have to do it alone.
 By breaking the search into a few simple steps, you can find an experienced and trustworthy attorney who will fight for you.
 Think of it as building your support team—this is about finding a professional who has your back.
 Here’s a straightforward approach to finding the right auto accident attorney in Springfield for your specific needs.